gdejohn/procrastination/README.md

 ## Trampolines

-Applying imperative idioms to sequences is ugly and error prone; recursive data types call for recursive algorithms.
+Applying imperative idioms to sequences is ugly and error prone; recursive data structures call for recursive algorithms.
 Unfortunately, Java isn't very recursion friendly: deep call stacks soon run into `StackOverflowError`, and tail recursion doesn't help because tail calls aren't eliminated.
-That wasn't a problem for `scanLeft` because it's lazy, but whenever a potentially large number of elements must be eagerly traversed, stack overflow is waiting to pounce.
+That wasn't a problem for `scanLeft` because it's lazy, but whenever a large number of elements must be eagerly traversed, stack overflow is waiting to pounce.
 Enter trampolines.

 [`Trampoline`][trampoline] transforms tail recursion into a stack-safe loop.
 To trampoline a tail-recursive method with return type `R`, change the return type to `Trampoline<R>`, wrap the expressions returned in base cases with the static